 Also, be sure to check out the visitor’s center which was newly redone in 2014.
 The staff there are happy to answer questions and have access to the Cambridge cemetery records.
 There are some great exhibits about World War II.
 To start, there is a short introductory film.
 For all you history lovers, there are also touch-screen kiosks where you can learn more about the Battle of the Atlantic, the Strategic Bombing Campaign, and the story of Americans in Great Britain during World War II.

-In the back of the visitor center, you can read the stories of a few of those that are buried or memorialized at the cemetery.
+In the back of the visitor center, you can read the stories of a few of those that are buried or memorialized at the American Cemetery in Cambridge.
 One of those featured was Joseph P. Kennedy Jr., Lieutenant, U.S. Navy Reserve, the brother of the late President John F. Kennedy.
 On August 12, 1944, his plane exploded while on a mission from England against a German rocket site in France.
 His name is on the Wall of the Missing.
 I was really moved by reading the stories that they shared about some of the missing and dead.
 It just made me think about all the individuals that have made the ultimate sacrifice.